Herbivore: Evolution of herbivory

 Herbivory among four-limbed terrestrial vertebrates, the tetrapods, developed in the Late Carboniferous (307–299 million years ago).
-Early tetrapods were large amphibious piscivores.
-While amphibians continued to feed on fish and insects, some reptiles began exploring two new food types, tetrapods (carnivory) and plants (herbivory).
-The entire dinosaur order ornithischia was composed of herbivorous dinosaurs.
+The oldest known herbivorous tetrapod is Desmatodon hesperis, belonging to the clade Diadectidae.
+Early anamniotic tetrapods were feeding on other aquatic vertebrates and invertebrates, and some amphibians would also evolve into terrestrial carnivores.
+The first amniotes were insectivores due to their small size, but later forms were larger and carnivious, before some eventually adated to a herbivorous lifestyle.
+In addition to Diadectidae, four other tetrapod clades independently evolved adaptations towards herbivory from the Late Carboniferous to early Permian; the Captorhinidae, the parareptilian Bolosauridae, and the two synapsid clades Edaphosauridae and Caseidae.
+The entire dinosaur order ornithischia, which existed during Jurassic and Cretaceous, was composed of herbivorous dinosaurs.
 Carnivory was a natural transition from insectivory for medium and large tetrapods, requiring minimal adaptation.
 In contrast, a complex set of adaptations was necessary for feeding on highly fibrous plant materials.

-Arthropods evolved herbivory in four phases, changing their approach to it in response to changing plant communities.Tetrapod herbivores made their first appearance in the fossil record of their jaws near the Permio-Carboniferous boundary, approximately 300 million years ago.
+Arthropods evolved herbivory in four phases, changing their approach to it in response to changing plant communities.
+Tetrapod herbivores made their first appearance in the fossil record of their jaws near the Permio-Carboniferous boundary, approximately 300 million years ago.
 The earliest evidence of their herbivory has been attributed to dental occlusion, the process in which teeth from the upper jaw come in contact with teeth in the lower jaw is present.
 The evolution of dental occlusion led to a drastic increase in plant food processing and provides evidence about feeding strategies based on tooth wear patterns.
-Examination of phylogenetic frameworks of tooth and jaw morphologes has revealed that dental occlusion developed independently in several lineages tetrapod herbivores.
+Examination of phylogenetic frameworks of tooth and jaw morphologies has revealed that dental occlusion developed independently in several lineages tetrapod herbivores.
 This suggests that evolution and spread occurred simultaneously within various lineages.